What's in a Dream

 Therapists use dreams to uncover clues to understand the motivation of a client in crisis.

-In this way, dreaming becomes an evolutionary mechanism that keeps you evolving in a changing world.
-This is why understanding your dreams can have a profound impact on your ability to experience happiness and success.
+People can spend weeks or months trying to explain why they are unhappy or unfulfilled.
+A dream will sum it up perfectly in a few cryptic landscapes.
+This is why understanding dreams is so important when people are in therapy.
+Dreams are an evolutionary mechanism that keeps you evolving in a changing world.
+Understanding your dreams can have a profound impact on your ability to experience happiness and success.

 The challenge you may face in understanding the language of dreams is in recognizing that everything that appears in the dream is a reflection of you.
 Characters portray unacknowledged aspects that you associate with them.
 Even the landscape, mood and objects will conjure up personal meaning designed to affect you in the same unspoken way that art and cinematic drama can move you.